Michaellzd/cheapBuy_new/README.md

 - **Get alternative website for the product**
 - **Highlight Cheapest product**
 - **Send Cheapest product to users' emails**
 - **Regularly crawl information and send desired products to customers via email.**
+- **Cancel anytime easily with the email service.**